ngaffa/aws-operation-dynamodb-import/README.md

 ## Required

-- aws credentials (when installing aws CLI you should configure your credential by running )
+- aws credentials (when installing aws CLI you should configure your credentials by running )

 ```bash
 aws configure